DanielRSnell/wordpress-voiceflow/readme.md

 ## **Installation**

+**if downloading from Github, select code, download zip instead of step 1**

 1. Download the plugin zip file.
 2. Navigate to the WordPress admin dashboard.
 3. Go to `Plugins` -> `Add New`.